grford15/Soar_Tech_Challenge/README.md

 - run npm start

-- The app should open in your browser, from there type whatever you want to search in the input and click submit
+- The app should open in your browser, if not it will run on http://localhost:3000/ from there type whatever you want to search in the input and click submit

 - The app should now show results for the keyword you searched